spiral/docs/framework/finalizers.md

 # Framework - Finalizers
 Most of the framework components does not require any resetting after the request completion.
-However, there is multiple use-cases when you might want to reset your library after user request is complete.
+However, there are multiple use-cases when you might want to reset your library after the user request is complete.

 > Prioritize usage of IoC scopes over finalizers.